Calculate Strahler Stream Order Numbers

 14. Run Workspace

 Connect an Inspector transformer to the Network output port on the StreamOrderCalculator.
-Then connect the same Inspector to the Area output port on the AreaBuilder transformer; this will add the lakes back in when we inspect the data.
+Then connect the same Inspector to the Area output port on the AreaBuilder transformer; this will restore the lakes when we inspect the data.

 You can right-click on the connection to the Area output port and select Create Tunnel to clean up the canvas if desired.